nishant-jain-94/coderoom/README.md

 # Coderoom

-A Review Utility Tool for Large Teams which facilitates in reviewing the code easily.
+A Review Utility Tool for Gitlab which facilitates in code reviewing easily.

 ## Install